If you want to sell your company, you’ll want to make sure that the due diligence process is done properly.

 While all of these elements are important to review, contracts are a key item to detail since they define your relationships with third parties.

-You may want to, for instance, consider including an assignability clause on your contracts which makes them transferable without the other parties’ permission.
+You may want to, for instance, consider including an assignability clause on your contracts that makes them transferable without the other parties’ permission.

 On the flip side, make sure that there is no “right to refuse a contract transfer” or similar clauses in your contracts.